-- The title of the Inventory is proposed to be changed to Inventory of Substances used as Processing Aids as discussed at the 39th Session.
+The title of the Inventory has been changed to the Inventory of Substances used as Processing Aids as discussed as the 40th Session.
 This is to appropriately recognise that substances used as processing aids may also have other uses including as food additives and food2.
-For convenience and simplicity it is suggested to continue to use the acronym IPA. - New entries are proposed in bold.
-These are the following micro-organism control agents:
+For convenience and simplicity it is suggested to continue to use the acronym IPA.
+The following new entries are proposed in bold: